-The human genome is organized into 46 chromosomes whose precise linear sequences have been established over evolutionary timescales.
+The human genome is organized into 46 linear chromosomes whose copy number and sequence order have been precisely established over evolutionary timescales.
 Alterations and rearrangements to this linear sequence define structural chromosomal abnormalities – a pervasive genomic feature of human cancers and developmental disorders.
 Our laboratory aims to address important questions in cell biology and cancer genetics by employing an array of innovative approaches bridging genome engineering, high-resolution imaging of cellular dynamics, molecular cytogenetics, and genomics.
 We also seek to develop experimental systems to reconstruct the major events and outcomes of genomic instability and chromosomal rearrangements in human cells.

 Chromothripsis and complex genomic aberrations

 Cancer genome sequencing has uncovered novel classes of complex structural rearrangements that previously escaped recognition by classical cytogenetic approaches.
 This is epitomized by chromothripsis – large-scale genome rearrangements caused by the catastrophic shattering of an entire chromosome followed by its haphazard reassembly in random order.
 Chromothripsis can be initiated in mitosis by chromosome missegregation into aberrant cellular compartments called micronuclei.
 We are interested in understanding the mechanisms by which chromothripsis arises, as well as other simple and complex types of genomic rearrangements that are frequently associated with human disease, including chromosomal translocations, deletions, and insertions.

 Metaphase spread illuminated by fluorescent DNA probes (green) recognizing a chromosome that missegregated into a micronucleus and shattered into multiple fragments.